 Together, we can demand a World Bank reform that serves the world's regular people, not the ultra-rich or the oil barons.
 We can demand a clean and just transition to renewable energy that benefits everyone, especially those who are most vulnerable or struggling with energy poverty.
 We can demand a World Bank leadership that is merit-based, open and democratic.

-Together with our partners, we’ll deliver the petition in person in mid-April, during the World Bank’s spring sessions in Washington, DC, in the United States.
+Together with our partners, we’ll deliver the petition in person in October, during the World Bank’s Annual Meeting in Morocco.

 The World Bank urgently needs reform.
 We're calling on Ajay Banga to commit to reforming it, ending fossil fuel support, and directing money to power up a just transition to clean renewable energy.
 With us?
 Add your name.